stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

 forever, and preparing to follow the accursed oppressor even unto the uttermost fields of ether, that upon it might be wrought a flaming cosmic vengeance which would shake the spheres?
-We floated thus for a little time, when I perceived a slight blurring and fading of the objects around us, as though some force were recalling me to earth&mdash;where I least wished to go.
+We floated thus for a little time, when I perceived a slight blurring and fading of the objects around us, as though some force were recalling me to earth--where I least wished to go.
 The form near me seemed to feel a change also, for it gradually brought its discourse toward a conclusion, and itself prepared to quit the scene; fading from my sight at a rate somewhat less rapid than that of the other objects.
 A few more thoughts were exchanged, and I knew that the luminous